What is a Touchstones discussion?

 1. Participation

-Goal: Students begin to speak to one another and not only to or through the teacher.
+Goal: Students begin speaking to one another and not only to or through the teacher.

 In this stage, the teacher focuses on establishing an environment where every student feels able to speak to and learn from peers.